NSSC INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Napco Security Technologies, Inc. And Encourages Investors T...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Napco Security Technologies, Inc. (“Napco” or“the Company”) (NASDAQ: NSSC).
-Investors who purchased Napco securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/NSSC .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Napco Security Technologies, Inc. ("Napco" or "the Company") (NASDAQ: NSSC ).
+Investors who purchased Napco securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/NSSC .

 Investigation Details